Courtesy: Prof Nabil Ebraheim, University of Toledo, Ohio, USA

 Overview

-- Selection of the surgical approach for acetabular fractures depends on several factors:
+Selection of the surgical approach in acetabular fractures depends on multiple factors:

 - Location of the fracture within the acetabulum

-- Proper choice of approach allows adequate exposure for reduction and fixation while minimizing complications.
+- Provide adequate exposure for reduction and fixation

 Indications